unforswearing/dued/help.md

 	For example, if today is still `Friday, March 21, 7:00 AM` and you have a task that needs to be done next Friday (but with no specific time), enter `7`.
 Next Friday's date (`Friday, March 28`) will be copied to your clipbaord for easy pasting.

+4. **Today's Date**.
+If you just need today's *date* for note (without the time), type `0` (zero). `Friday, March 21` will be copied to the clipboard.

-3. **Due Today**.
+5. **Due Today**.
 If you only needed to add the *time* to a note (specifically, if you had a project due later today), enter `h t`.
 The `h` denotes that you will not be using the day parameter.

 	For example, today is still draging along (`Friday, March 21, 7:00 AM`) and you have a project or task that needs to be finished six hours from now.
 Type `h 6`.
 The script will copy `Today at 1 PM` to your clipboard.

+6. **Past Dates**.
+If you have forgotten to update a done item, or want to add a *date* for something you completed yesterday (or any day before), enter `y t`.
+The `y` indicates that you are searching for a date in the past.

+	For example, today has picked up a little, but you forgot to add the date to an item you completed two days ago.
+Type `y 2`.
+The script will copy `Wednesday, March 26` to the clipboard.

 - Finally, if you find that you need a reminder of the syntax, typing `help` will bring you directly to this page.
 <BR>